 In high traffic areas of the home, such as boot rooms and porches, clever built-in hallway storage ideas are key to helping keep things tidy and organized.
 Shoe storage ideas and welly storage are top of the agenda, so incorporate shelving units with varying heights for these.

 Make sure to include a bench to make switching footwear easy – this is also another opportunity to add more storage ideas if you choose an option with built-in cabinetry.
-For all the miscellaneous items needed, from dog leads to gloves, consider adding baskets onto the shelves which will keep things ordered while hiding the mess, while adding a rustic touch.
+Otherwise, something as simple as a wall storage cabinet will work well in an entryway to provide storage for keys, mail, plus more.
+Alternatively, for all the miscellaneous items needed, from dog leads to gloves, consider adding baskets onto the shelves which will keep things ordered while hiding the mess, while adding a rustic touch.

 Another thing to consider is including a longer, well-ventilated cupboard to store muddy anoraks and damp raincoats.